msaunby/building-docker-containers-in-github/flaskserver/static/slides.md

 ## Project repository

-As we are going to deploy directly from a Git repository on GitHub all dependencies must be included in the repo.
+As we are going to deploy directly from a Git repository on GitHub, all dependencies must be included in the repo.
 For a Python project this means a Pip requirements file together with our source files.
 We also need a Dockerfile.

 ```sh
 __main__.py